2. Attachment and Trust Instead Of Goodies

 Often I see dogs that are in the lower left red corner (A1, B1, C1) in terms of development, e.g. street dogs imported from abroad or dogs that have received incorrect or unbalanced training.

 The first step is always upwards, i.e. building or improving the relationship and attachment between the dog and dog owner.
 Slightly delayed, one can start to shape the social behaviour in a very calm environment, with as few disturbing factors and distractions as possible.
-When noticing that a relationship is developing and the signs of a bond with the owner are there, the first elements of education (see definitions above) are introduced.
+When noticing that a relationship is developing and the signs of attachment with the owner are there, the first elements of education (see definitions above) are introduced.
 One step up, one step to the right, one step up, one step to the right etc.

 At this stage, refrain from training and conditioning with treats or toys.
 You want the dog to build a relationship and bond with you and not with treats and toys.
 Praise the dog authentically for what it does well and show him that you are happy about it.
-This makes your dog happy, it learns in its own language, wants to orientate itself to the dog owner and co-operate.
+This makes your dog happy, it learns in its own language, wants to orientate itself to the dog owner and to co-operate.

 Take your adult dog for a 5 – 10 km «pack walk» every day, instead of four times hectic 15 minutes around the block.
 This creates peace and serenity, both can build up their toolboxes and the risk for misunderstandings and conflicts is drastically reduced.

-As soon as you are able to walk your dog in a quiet environment, e.g. in the forest, for an hour and a half of relaxed walking, you can increase the environmental stimuli and go for a walk in a rural environment with some traffic, noise, smells, people and conspecifics etc. If your dog is relaxed and shows connection even in this environment, go with him into town and build up his resilience further.
-If your dog shows insecurities with one of the latter two, go back to the previous level.
-If you personally still feel a little insecure, do not increase the level, but continue working at the previous level.
-Why?
-Because the dog senses your insecurity and becomes insecure.
-Building up the previous level correctly is always the prerequisite for the next level.
+As soon as you are able to walk your dog in a quiet environment, e.g. in the forest, for an hour and a half of relaxed walking, you can increase the environmental stimuli and go for a walk in a rural environment with some traffic, noise, smells, people and conspecifics etc.

 The green corner, top right, means relationship 3, socialisation/education 3 and training 1, which is more than sufficient for most family dogs.
 Dog and owner are satisfied!
 Also the relationship between you and your dog starts to take on new dimensions.
 As far as it is desired, the common journey on the training axis, into the third dimension, can now begin.